Socials

 Tax Agents disclosure

-Under section 45 of the Tax Agent Services (Code of Professional Conduct) Determination 2024 (Determination), we are required to share the following with you:
+Under s45 of the Tax Agent Services (Code of Professional Conduct) Determination 2024, we are required to advise current and prospective tax clients of various prescribed matters as set out below.

 Quality assurance